 In June 2015, GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB 75).
 GASB 75 replaces the requirements of Statements No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, for OPEB.
 Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, establishes new accounting and financial reporting requirements for OPEB plans.
 The scope of GASB 75 addresses accounting and financial reporting for OPEB that is provided to the employees of state and local governmental employers.
 GASB 75 establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expenses/expenditures.
 For defined benefit OPEB, GASB 75 identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 Note disclosure and required supplementary information requirements about defined benefit OPEB also are addressed.
 The primary objective of GASB 75 is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or OPEB).
 It also improves information provided by state and local governmental employers about financial support for OPEB that is provided by other entities.
 GASB 75 results from a comprehensive review of the effectiveness of existing standards of accounting and financial reporting for all postemployment benefits (pensions and OPEB) with regard to providing decision-useful information, supporting assessments of accountability and interperiod equity, and creating additional transparency.
-GASB 75 is effective for fiscal years beginning after June 15, 2017.
-The Senate has not yet determined the complete impact of adopting GASB 75.
+The Senate adopted GASB 75 effective July 1, 2017, and the prior period financial statements were restated.